AlPha0ne1/Note/AWS resources/AWS MCQs.md

 Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
 Amazon Comprehend does not translate text.

+## 45. A company has an on-premises Linux-based server with an Oracle database that runs on it.
+The company wants to migrate the database server to run on an Amazon EC2 instance in AWS.
+Which service should the company use to complete the migration?

+Answer -> AWS Application Migration Service (AWS MGN)

+AWS MGN is an automated lift-and-shift solution.
+This solution can migrate physical servers and any databases or applications that run on them to EC2 instances in AWS.

+AWS DMS can be used to migrate data from an on-premises database to a database in AWS.
+However, AWS DMS does not migrate the actual server to an EC2 instance.

+Migration Hub is a service that helps plan and track application migrations.
+Migration Hub does not perform system migrations.

+Application Discovery Service collects information about the usage and configuration of on-premises servers to help plan a migration to AWS.
+Application Discovery Service does not actually perform migration operations.